nlivaic/OAuth2OpenIdConnect/readme.md

 - Done by the Open Id Connect middleware (on client) and Identity Server access token helper service (on API).
 - The following is just a brief overview of how both identity and access tokens should be validated.
 - Identity token Validation:
   - Signature is validated.
 Each token is signed by the IDP using its private key.
-Client then fetches the public key and (probably) checks the signed hash sum.
+Client then fetches the public key and checks the signed hash sum.
   - Nonce claim is checked.
 Must be the same value in both the token and in the initial authentication request.
 Used to mitigate replay attacks.
   - Issuer must match the IDP.
   - Audience must be target client's client id, `imagegalleryclient`.
   - Expiration indicates a moment in time the token must not be accepted after.
   - `at_hash` is access token's hashed value.
-Links the identity token and the between the identity token and the
+Links the identity token and access token.
+- Access token validation:
+  - Resource server's validation steps are not preciselly specified.
+The guideline says resource server should call IDP (i.e. the introspection endpoint), but this can get expensive, so self-contained token validation can be performed as well.
+  - Signature is validated.
+Each token is signed by the IDP using its private key.
+API fetches the public key (that's why we told the API what the IDP's base URI is) and checks the signed hash sum.
+  - Issuer must match the IDP.
+  - Expiration indicates a moment in time the token must not be accepted after.
+  - Audience can be target API's URI.

 ### Other flows